z-shell/z-a-rust/README.md

-# z-a-rust
+# `Z-A-RUST`

-A Zsh-Zinit annex that installs rust and cargo packages locally inside the plugin or snippet directories.
+A Zinit annex that installs rust and cargo packages locally inside the plugin or snippet directories.
 The crate can then have a so called *shim* created (name borrowed from `rbenv`) – a script that's located in the standard `$PATH` entry "`$ZPFX/bin`" of following contents (example):